fungiboletus/magnets/README.md

 # Why ?

 This project is an alternative to `magneticow`, to play with Elastic Search and Go.
-The conclusion : I would have been faster using NodeJS and Elastic Search is kinda heavy, but it's still better than Python + Sqlite.